roma-yac/test/markdown-tests.md

 !!! note
     You should note that the title will be automatically capitalized.

+!!! success
+    You should note that the title will be automatically capitalized.

+!!! warning
+    You should note that the title will be automatically capitalized.

 !!! danger "Don't try this at home"
     ...